 In this scenario, you have a single license file for each tenant.
 This type of license can only be added at tenant level on the License page.
 For details, see Managing Your Licenses.

-If a license file contains licenses for all types of Robots, the Multiuser ones are prioritized over the Named User ones.
-For example, if a license file contains both Attended Multiuser and Attended licenses, the Attended Multiuser ones are shown as available in Orchestrator.
+If a license file contains licenses for all types of Robots, the Concurrent ones are prioritized over the Named User ones.
+For example, if a license file contains both Attended Concurrent and Attended licenses, the Attended Concurrent ones are shown as available in Orchestrator.

 This enables you to license multiple tenants in an Orchestrator instance using a single license.
 It aggregates multiple licenses, making it ideal for being distributed across the tenants in an Orchestrator instance.